- Identify key guidelines for ethical business communication

 - Individual rights are related to the freedom to act and think without punishment through regulatory, legal, or societal means.
 For example, we make individual health decisions to smoke or drink beverages loaded with sugar even though the health costs are borne by many through private and government insurance programs.

 - Distributive justice is the fairness of the outcomes.
 That is, how are the benefits shared or distributed among the individuals in a group?
 The US market system can have winner-take-all outcomes.
-Our welfare system redistributes a little to the losers in the market game who are also part of our society.
+Our welfare system redistributes a little to the disadvantaged individuals in the market game who are also part of our society.

 - Religious injunction is the main moral and ethical guide for many people.